Tahirsultan777/Tahirsultan777/README.md

 ---

 ## 👨‍💻 About Me
-I'm a frontend developer and computer science graduate based in Lahore.
+I'm a frontend developer and Software Engineering graduate based in Lahore.
 I love creating intuitive, interactive interfaces and continuously learning new skills to stay at the edge of frontend tech.

-- 🎓 Bachelor's in Computer Science
+- 🎓 Bachelor's in Software Engineering
-- 🌱 Learning Next.js, GraphQL, and performance optimizations
+- 🌱 Learning Next.js, Python, AI, GraphQL, and performance optimizations
 - 🎯 Aiming to grow as a full-stack developer

 ---